-- 1. Describe the challenge or need faced by the tribal community(ies) to be served and how the goal/vision for the proposal will meet that need. - 2.
-Describe the tribal community(ies) to be served, including the geographic location and the populations in the service area. - 3.
-Using local data (reference the data source), discuss, in general, the problem of sexual assault within the tribal community. - 4.
-Identify the target population(s) that will be served by the project, and include data regarding the target population (s).

-- 5. Discuss culturally specific sexual assault training and TA resources needed to successfully implement the proposed project.

-- 6. For each of the following community resources, describe services currently available to the target population(s) that will be served by the project.
+- 1. Describe the tribal community(ies) in the area to be served by the project, including, but not limited to traditionally underserved populations, such as communities of color, individuals with disabilities, individuals who are Deaf or hard of hearing, persons with limited English proficiency, older adults, and LGBTQ+ communities. - Geographic location - Demographic profile of the populations in the service area (e.g. tribal and non-tribal residents, poverty rate, workforce profile, or other relevant information). - 2.
+Using local data (reference the data source), discuss, in general, the problem of sexual assault within the tribal community. - 3.
+Discuss culturally specific sexual assault training and TA resources needed to successfully implement the proposed project. - 4.
+For each of the following community resources, describe services currently available to the target population(s) that will be served by the project.
 Include both tribal and non-tribal resources.
 Specifically discuss gaps and/or barriers to accessing the services for American Indian and Alaska Native sexual assault survivors and their family or household members.
-If the resource does not exist in the service area, specifically state such.

-- a,. victim advocacy program(s).
+If the resource does not exist in the service area, specifically state such. - a. victim advocacy program(s),

-- b. law enforcement.
+- b. law enforcement,

-- c. civil and criminal courts.
+- c. civil and criminal courts,

-- d. sexual assault forensic exams and follow-up health care services.
+- d. sexual assault forensic exams and follow-up health care services, and

 - e. mental health services adult and child.

-What Will Be Done (30 Points)
+What Will Be Done (45 points)